 Our contracts with our members & customers allow us to terminate for convenience under a wide ranging all encompassing reputational damage contract clause which covers those to be found in breach of the modern slavery act.

 Much of the supply chain is engaged on their terms & conditions, although modern slavery and anti-bribery elements are incorporated into the award of new or renewing contracts.

 Our Anti-slavery policy is posted on the staff intranet together with all other company policies and procedures.
 It is an annual agenda item for discussion and consultation with our National Staff Forum.
 It reflects our commitment to implementing and enforcing effective procedures and controls to minimise the risks of human trafficking and other modern slavery practices infiltrating our business operations and acting ethically and with integrity in all our business activities and relationships.

 Due to the nature of our business, we assess ourselves to have a low risk of modern slavery in our business and supply chains.

-We aim to take the following further steps over the course of the next financial year January 2021 to December 2021:
+We aim to take the following further steps over the course of the next financial year ending December 2022:

 - Ensure that our largest suppliers which cover circa 80% of our spend have an up to date modern slavery statement

 - Sample check a number of smaller suppliers based on risk identification to ensure adherence to the Modern Slavery Act